Coko-Foundation/Kotahi/README.md

 ## Installation: details

 Developer beware!
-This project is currently under very heavy development, so documentation may be out of date at times.
+ThisEmpower researchers to create, share and disseminate knowledge in ways that transcend the boundaries of traditional publishing. project is currently under very heavy development, so documentation may be out of date at times.

 ### Running the app